 Alternatives to Toxic Mattresses

-Wool is also used in organic mattresses, but it naturally contains lanolin and certain alcohols known to have allergenic properties.
+Wool is also used in organic mattresses, but wool can also have allergenic properties.
 So be cautious with wool if your child has allergies.

 It’s important to check into all materials used, and it can be difficult to get full disclosure from the retailers or the manufacturer.
 Look for organic mattress and bedding companies who have been GOTS certified.
 The Global Organic Textile Standards (GOTS) are the leading organic textile processing standards for mattresses.
 The standards require that fiber and fabrics used within a mattress, with limited exceptions, must be made from National Organic Program (NOP) certified materials and processed in accordance with the Global Organic Textile Standard (GOTS).
 All other components (such as innersprings, fire protection, etc.) must meet strict non-toxic standards.

-Many parents will want a waterproof mattress for a toddler or preschool age child since they can wet the bed and ruin the mattress.
+Waterproofing is important for a toddler or preschool age child, since they can wet the bed and ruin the mattress.
 Moisture in a mattress will allow mold, mildew and bacteria to grow, making it very unhealthy for kids.
 In addition, dust mite allergies can be problematic for kids and dust mites love to live in mattresses.